 2 l also affirm and declare that 1 have not previously been issued with Seafarers Identify Document (SID) and I have not submitted an application for SID to any other issuing authority in India.

-1 am aware that if any time I am found to have concealed or distorted any material in formation and the issuing authority has reason to believe that I have obtained the SID by presenting false or erroneous information, my SID will be cancelled or suspended forthwith as per the provisions contained in the Merchant Shipping (Biometric Seafarers Identify Document) Rules, 2016 as amended.
+1 am aware that if any time I am found to have concealed or distorted any material in formation and the issuing authority has reason to believe that I have obtained the SID by presenting false or erroneous information, my SID will be cancelled or suspended forthwith as per the provisions contained in the Merchant Shipping (Biometric Seafarers Identify Document) Rules, xxxx as amended.

 Place: Date: